What Is Life Insurance?

 There are two main types of life insurance.
 Term life lasts for a specific number of years, while permanent life lasts your entire lifetime.

 Term life insurance provides coverage for a specific amount of time.
-Your beneficiaries only receive a death benefit if you die within this timeframe.
+Your beneficiaries receive a death benefit only if you die within this timeframe.
 Typical terms include 10, 20 and 30 years.

 Term life tends to be the simplest form of life insurance and more affordable than most permanent life policies.
 However, these no-frills contracts may not cover all your needs.